-- Did you remember to click the “Schedule” button after editing the date/time settings?
+- Did you click the “Schedule” button after changing the date/time settings?
 For a post to publish, the Schedule button must be clicked.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on your hosting setup, you could experience problems.
-If so, try lowering the number of scheduled posts and see if this solves the problem.
+Depending on the resources of your web server, you could experience problems.
+If so, try lowering the number of scheduled items and see if this fixes the issue.

 Queuing Posts For Publishing

-Queue Posts is a free plugin that lets you place new posts and pages in a queue for publishing later.
+Queue Posts is a free plugin that lets you place new posts and pages in a queue for later publication at a specified interval.

-When you create a new post or page, the plugin gives you the option of queuing your post for publishing later …
+Whenever you create a new WordPress post or page, the plugin gives you the option of queuing your post …

-This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a certain order, or at certain times and intervals …
+This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a certain order, or between specific times and intervals …

 (Queue Posts – Settings)

-This plugin is especially useful if you are importing a large number of blog posts, as you can set the plugin to publish posts at whatever frequency you choose as well as setting a range of other options …
+This plugin is especially useful if you plan to import a large number of blog posts, as you can set the plugin to publish posts at whatever frequency you choose as well as specify a range of other settings …

-To learn more, visit the plugin’s website: AutoPost Scheduler WordPress Plugin
+To learn more, visit their website: AutoPost Scheduler Plugin

-Although you may not need to use all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to bulk import posts or article files into your WordPress site and then set these to publish automatically at regular or random intervals at a future time.
+Although you may not need all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that lets you bulk import posts or article files into your WordPress site set these to automatically publish at regular or random intervals in the future.

 (WP Robot – WP Plugin)

-For more details about this plugin, go here: WP Robot – WordPress Plugin
+For more information about this plugin, visit the plugin’s website here: WPRobot – WP Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).